olahallvall/FlowDance/README.md

 At the core of **FlowDance**, there is something called a **CompensationSpan**.
 A **CompensationSpan** carries the information for how a transaction can be compensated.
 A **CompensationSpan** is initialized using the **SpanOpened** event and closed using the **SpanClosed** event.
 The image above shows how these two types of events are stored in RabbitMQ.

 For every CompensationSpan we use in our code, we will generate two events; SpanOpened and SpanClosed.
-As a "user" of the CompensationSpan you will never see this events, they are in the background.
+As a _user_ of the CompensationSpan you will never see this events, they are in the background.

 When a SpanEvent (SpanOpened or SpanClosed) is created, it´s stored in a **RabbitMQ Stream**.
 A **Stream** is a persistent and replicated data structure that models an append-only log with non-destructive consumer semantics.
 Unlike traditional queues, which delete messages once consumed, streams allow consumers to attach at any point in the log and read from there.
 They provide a powerful way to manage and process messages efficiently. 🐰📜